Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

 #permalink: /Autoscaling-XNAT-Kubernetes-with-EKS/
 ---

-# Autoscaling XNAT on Kubernetes
+# Autoscaling XNAT on Kubernetes with EKS

 There are three types of autoscaling that Kubernetes offers: